 II. utilities can choose to participate transparently or anonymously:

-- transparent option: the results for my utility may be shared with other participants.
-This means that in your company report the results of all affirmative participants will be shown with their utility name.
+- transparent option: the results for the utility may be shared with other participants.
+This means that within the company report the results of all affirmative participants will be shown with their utility name.
 All other participating utilities will be shown anonymously;

-- anonymous option: the results for my utility must be presented in an anonymous way.
-This means that in your company report the results of all participating utilities will be shown anonymously;
+- anonymous option: the results for the utility must be presented in an anonymous way.
+This means that within the company report the results of all participating utilities will be shown anonymously;

 III. in the (closed) benchmarking workshop, results of the performance comparisons are shown in a transparent way, to be able to discuss outliers, performance gaps & best practices more effectively;